syncwerk/syncwerk-server-installer/README.md

 # seafile-server-installer
+## Seafile Server Community Edition
-These installers offer a quick and easy way to set up the [Seafile Server Community Edition](http://seafile.com/en/home/), using MariaDB, Memcached and NGINX as a Reverse Proxy in under 5 minutes.
+These installers offer a quick and easy way to set up the Seafile Server Community Edition, using MariaDB, Memcached and NGINX as a Reverse Proxy in under 5 minutes.
 We're also adding an init script that starts Seafile when booting the server.

+## (New) Seafile Server Professional Edition
+Alternatively there is one installer for [Seafile Professional on Debian Jessie (64bit)](https://github.com/SeafileDE/seafile-server-installer/blob/master/seafile-pro_debian-jessie-amd64) available.
+You will have to download the Seafile Professional Server package separately and save it to /usr/src/seafile/.
+Make sure the variable `SEAFILE_VERSION` is set to the downloaded version before proceeding with the installation.

+Seafile Professional is free for up to 3 users.
+Submit your full address to free-3@seafile.de to obtain a free license.

 ### What's it for?
 Installing the [Seafile Server Community Edition](http://seafile.com/en/home/) on Debian or Ubuntu (64bit) in a standard and more secure manner then the out of the box setup scripts offer.
 Instead of SQLite we're using MariaDB and instead of Gunicorn we're using NGINX.